dwrobel/flatcam/README.md

 22.08.2019

 - added ability to turn ON/OFF the detachable capability of the tabs in Notebook through a context menu activated by right mouse button click on the Notebook header
+- added ability to turn ON/OFF the detachable capability of the tabs in Plot Tab Area through a context menu activated by right mouse button click on the Plot Tab Area header

 21.08.2019